Vivekvar/Mathematical-Operations-Javascript/README.md

 2) CSS3
 3) Javascript

-This project has been hosted on Netlify.
+This project has been deployed on Netlify.